 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

 The Graduate Diploma in Legal Practice can be completed online or on-campus.
 Trainees must complete a compulsory five (5) day learning intensive at the start of the program which will be fully online for January 2021.

 The GDLP has two components, that students will need to complete; the Compulsory Component and the Elective Component.
-A sample study plan can be found by clicking here.
+View a sample study plan.

 1. Compulsory Component